+- 4.1.1.
 Lancaster City Council properties and PRPSH Landlord properties to which we have nomination rights will be advertised to let through Ideal Choice Homes.
-This will include:

-- General needs housing

-- Sheltered accommodation

-- The majority of properties with minor adaptations e.g. wet room, level access.

-Customers with active applicants will be able to exercise choice by registering an interest on the property by "bidding" on them.

-There will be some exceptions to this, these will include:
+This will include: - General needs housing - Independent Living - Most properties with minor adaptations, e.g. wet room, level access. - 4.1.2.
+Customers with active applications will be able to exercise choice by registering an interest on the property by "bidding" on them. - 4.1.3.
+There will be some exceptions to this, these will include: - Highly adapted properties - 4.1.4.

-Extra Care sheltered accommodation

-Nominations to these will be provided by Social Services

-Highly Adapted properties

 These will usually be offered to a household with matching needs.
-These properties may be assessed by an Occupational Therapist who will assess their suitability before a formal offer is made.
+These properties may be assessed by an occupational therapist, who will assess their suitability before a formal offer is made. - Management lets and direct offers - 4.1.5.

-Management lets

 These will be when we need to use a property for specific management purpose and the qualifying applicant will normally receive one reasonable offer of accommodation.
+Lancaster City Council tenants who need to move from their existing home due to extensive repairs required, regeneration programmes or refurbishment as part of a planned maintenance programme may receive direct offers.

-4.2 Are there any lettings not covered by this policy?
+4.2.
+Are there any lettings not covered by this policy?

-The following are examples of lettings not covered by, or specifically excluded from the allocation scheme, under the provisions of the Housing Act 1996
+- 4.2.1.
+The following are examples of lettings not covered by, or specifically excluded from the allocation scheme, under the provisions of the Housing Act 1996: - Offers of non-secure tenancies to homeless persons pursuant to any duty under Part 7 of the

-- Offers of non-secure tenancies to homeless persons pursuant to any duty under Part 7 of the Housing Act 1996 - The conversion of introductory tenancies into secure tenancies - The conversion of secure tenancies into demoted tenancies - Offers of tied accommodation made to council employees (service tenancies) - Offers of or nominations to accommodation made at the council's own instigation rather than in response to an application, for example offers to tenants being decanted from their homes to allow major works to take place - Assignments of, and successions to social housing tenancies - Mutual exchanges - Transfers of tenancies made by Court Order under the Matrimonial Causes Act 1973 or other family legislation - Vesting or disposal of tenancies by order of a Court
+Housing Act 1996 - The conversion of introductory tenancies into secure tenancies - The conversion of secure tenancies into demoted tenancies - Offers of tied accommodation made to council employees (service tenancies) - Offers of or nominations to accommodation made at the council's own instigation rather than in response to an application, for example offers to tenants being decanted from their homes, to allow major works to take place - Assignments of, and successions to social housing tenancies - Mutual exchanges - Transfers of tenancies made by Court Order under the Matrimonial Causes Act 1973 or other family legislation - Vesting or disposal of tenancies by order of a Court

-4.3 Houses in the Lancaster District
+4.3.
+Houses in the Lancashire District

-Priority for two bedroom houses will be given to applicants with children aged under 16.
-This is because within the social housing stock in the Lancaster district, there are two bedroom flats that are suitable for applicants with no children in their household.
-Applicants without children who need two bedrooms will be eligible to apply for two bedroom houses but those with children aged under 16 will take priority.

-This will only apply to two bedroom houses.
+- 4.3.1.
+Priority for two-bedroom houses will be given to applicants with children aged under 16.
+This is because within the social housing stock in the Lancaster district, there are two-bedroom flats that are suitable for applicants with no children in their household.
+Applicants without children who need two bedrooms, will be eligible to apply for two-bedroom houses but those with children aged under 16 will take priority. - 4.3.2.
+This will only apply to two-bedroom houses.
 Other sized properties will be let in accordance with their bedroom and housing need.